-Osborne’s presentation will be followed by a live panel debate with Richard Bruce, director of energy, technology and innovation at the Department for Transport; Lucy Mahoney, senior manager, walking and cycling at C40; and former Liberal Democrat MP Norman Baker, who now works as an advisor for the Campaign for Better Transport.
+Osborne’s presentation was followed by a live panel debate with Richard Bruce, director of energy, technology and innovation at the Department for Transport; Lucy Mahoney, senior manager, walking and cycling at C40; and former Liberal Democrat MP Norman Baker, who now works as an advisor for the Campaign for Better Transport.

 - Kwasi Kwarteng, secretary of state at the Department for Business, Energy and Industrial Strategy (BEIS) on BEIS’s approach to decarbonising transport, particularly the electrification of the vehicle industry.